RobTillaart/KT0803/README.md

 - **bool getMute()** returns the current state of muting.

+## Preference channels

+The device and library has no means to store preferences (channel) persistently.
+This can be implemented by the user in EEPROM or another persistent medium.

+It could be implemented as a separate class that holds an array of channels and descriptions

 ## Derived classes

+Since 0.2.0 the KT0803K class is created, although minimally implemented.

-The KT0803L and KT0803M devices might work as they seem backwards compatible.
+The KT0803L might work as it seems backwards compatible.
+It has far more registers in use than the KT0803/K.
-This needs further investigation.
+At the moment there is no intention to implement this KT0803L version.

-M looks almost identical to K (no new registers)
+The KT0803M looks almost identical to the KT0803K (no new registers), so a derived class is straightforward.

-L has more registers / functionality.

 ## Future